johnbntn/Compiler-in-C/README.md

 The assembly code will be in the `out.s` file.
 To generate a binary, run:
 `./asm out.s`
 ## Testing
 To test the compiler with the tests in `Tests/Units` run `./tester`.
-To add tests, edit the `tester.c` file and run `make tester` to recompiler.
+To add tests, edit the `tester.c` file and run `make tester` to recompile.
 ## Future Updates
 In the future, I want to add functionality for Docker.